 Characterize the Contamination

 Historically, cleaning material surfaces has emphasized large particulate removal.
-Making sure the bond surface is free of debris is a very important aspect of getting the surface to a desirable state for adhesion, but the work cannot end there.
+Making sure the bond surface is debris-free is a very important aspect of getting the surface to a desirable state for adhesion, but the work cannot end there.

 Cleaning and treatment processes that are only characterized by the removal of particulate do not give a full picture of the requirements for adhesion.
-A surface needs to be free of chemical contamination because adhesion is a function of molecules interacting at the top few microscopic layers of a surface with a coating, adhesive, or another substrate.
-If the surfaces are not chemically compatible, then no amount of removal of particulate will prevent adhesion failures.
+A surface must be free of chemical contamination because adhesion is a function of molecules interacting at the top few microscopic surface layers with a coating, adhesive, or another substrate.
+If the surfaces are not chemically compatible, then no amount of particulate removal will prevent adhesion failures.
 The scrap rate will be unaffected.

 Rethink your adhesion manufacturing processes with Surface Intelligence.

-When chemical contamination remains on a surface (which just means the surface has the wrong chemical makeup for the application), often what is being bonded to is this layer of contamination and not the chemically bondable surface that is underneath.
-When this happens, it essentially guarantees that adhesion failure will result.
+When chemical contamination remains on a surface (which just means the surface has the wrong chemical makeup for the application), often what is being bonded to is this layer of contamination and not the chemically bondable surface underneath.
+This essentially guarantees that adhesion failure will result.

-There are legacy tests that have been used in manufacturing to help define the amount of particulate that has been removed (e.g., Millipore test, ROSE test, etc.).
-These tests are ineffective at offering useful information about the cleanliness of a surface because they are not sensitive to the chemical nature of the surface.
-Often these tests can indicate that the surface is particulate-free, but adhesion failures continue nonetheless.
+Legacy tests (e.g., Millipore test, ROSE test, etc.) have been used in manufacturing to help define the amount of particulate removed.
+However, these tests are ineffective at offering useful information about a surface's cleanliness because they are not sensitive to the surface's chemical nature.
+Often, these tests can indicate that the surface is particulate-free, but adhesion failures continue nonetheless.

-What is needed is a way of quantifying the chemical readiness of a surface for adhesion.
-Redefining the surface quality as its chemically ideal state and measuring this state as the surface moves throughout the adhesion process creates a highly controlled and manageable system for creating adhesion-ready surfaces.
+What is needed is a way of quantifying a surface's chemical readiness for adhesion.
+Redefining the surface quality as its chemically ideal state and measuring it as the surface moves throughout the adhesion process creates a highly controlled and manageable system for creating adhesion-ready surfaces.

 Non-Destructive Testing